 8. Checkout policy.
 You don’t expect guests to give your home the white glove treatment on the last day of their vacation.
 But, you also don’t expect them to keep the A/C on full blast and leave the front door flapping in the wind.
 A clear checkout policy will provide them with guidance on how to close up your home in preparation for your housekeeper and let them know by what time to depart.
 Try this article for a sample list of typical tasks you might ask your renter to complete before checkout.

 9. Provisions of damage deposit (or security deposit) refund.
 There’s usually no need to fear guests will damage your property, especially since you’ve been careful to remove your priceless objet d’art and your grandmother’s china.
 However, accidents happen, so you can include deposit guidelines and refund policies in your vacation rental agreement.
 When you confirm a booking, you may require your guest to pay the deposit and submit a signed rental agreement as soon as possible.
 Your rental agreement could dictate which types of violations can result in either partial or full loss of the security deposit and let your guests know when they can expect their refund if everything looks good.
-This article will tell you everything you need to know about making damage deposits clear in all your documentation.
+Not authorized to view the specified article 1601 will tell you everything you need to know about making damage deposits clear in all your documentation.

 10. Storm and road condition policies.
 As a professional meteorologist you should be able to predict and guarantee the weather for your all your bookings.
 Not!
 Weather issues can be difficult for vacation rental owners.
 Potential cancellations and refund requests are the reason it is so important to make your policies explicit.
 We know hurricanes, snow storms and road closures are beyond your control, but it's probably fair to offer a refund to guests if a mandatory evacuation is given.
 Here is a recommended hurricane clause to include in your rental agreement.